Datsun Type 14

-The Datsun Type 14 was a small Japanese car introduced in February 1935 and built until 1936.
+The Datsun Type 14 was a small car produced by Japanese manufacturer Nissan Motor Co., Ltd. from February 1935 to 1936.
 It had a 15 PS sidevalve engine and was offered in several body styles.
 According to Britain's National Motor Museum at Beaulieu, the Type 14 "marked the birth of the Japanese car industry."

 Design

 The Datsun 14 was externally very similar to the preceding Datsun Type 13.
 The only notable difference was the addition of a leaping rabbit emblem.
 The brand Datsun is derived from the DAT car of 1914.
 The car's name was an acronym of the surnames of the following partners of Kaishinsha Motor Car Works (快進社自働車工場, Kaishinsha jidōsha kōjō), the company that produced it: